monistdavid/KNOWLEDGE/BUSINESS/RESEARCH/IMPORTANT/epic/epic.md

 Summary
 ===============
         The key idea is to provide electric book for kids to listen and read.
 Parents could read it with kids at the same time.
 The book content is fascinating and attractive even to adult.
 The audio is also very amazed and funny.
     For generating similar contents with AI, I believe there is needs to finetune the model.
+        Main selling point should be reading stories?

 Questions and Thoughts Based on little RESEARCH
 ===============